 For all aeromedical examinations, you can even visit us today!

-All professional and recreational pilots must be certified.
-Also other aviation personnel such as Cabin Crew and drone pilots can count on us.
-If you are approved, you get your medical certificate and are cleared to fly again.
+All professional and recreational pilots must be certified by an aeromedical examination.
+Also, other aviation personnel such as cabin crew and drone pilots can count on us.
+If you are approved after examination, you get your medical certificate the same day and you are cleared to fly again.

-You can contact us for initial and renewal medical examinaton:
+You can contact us for an initial and renewal medical examination

 - Your current Medical Certificate;

-- Your glasses, spare glasses and/or contact lenses if applicable;
+- Your glasses, clear spare glasses and/or contact lenses if applicable;

 - Also the most recent prescription of your glasses/contact lenses;